 - 7.35 Private hire vehicles which are used for contract work for at least 75 percent of the time may be exempted from displaying a plate.
 The operator's records for these vehicles must prove that the required amount of contract work is being carried out and the relevant council will require written evidence as to why plate exemption is required.
-Where an exemption from display of the plate and the window licence, the internal licence issued by the council must be kept in the vehicle's glove box and be readily available for inspection if required.
-The rear licence plate must be carried in the boot of the vehicle at all times in the vehicle at all times. - 7.36 Vehicles given this exemption will normally be executive type cars.
+Where an exemption is granted the vehicle must display the internal licence card/disc issued by the council which must be clearly visible from the inside and outside of the vehicle.
+This must not be placed in a position that obstructs the view of the driver.
+The rear licence plate must be carried in the vehicle at all times. - 7.36 Vehicles given this exemption will normally be executive type cars.
 The relevant council will determine applications for exemption on a case by case basis.
 The plate exemption must be applied for on an annual basis on the anniversary of the renewal of the vehicle licence, with up to date evidence of the requirement for the exemption.
 Proprietors should not automatically assume that when licensing a new vehicle to replace an existing plate exempted vehicle or renewing an existing plate that the plate exemption will continue.
 The fee for this process is subject to annual review and will be published together with other council licensing fees.